top of page

 Please respond to each of the following essay topics:

-1. In the next five years the insurance industry will have more baby boomer retirements which will create many new positions across the industry.
+1. In the next 3-5 years the insurance industry will have more baby boomer retirements which will create many new positions across the industry.
 What are some ideas on ways to make insurance a more attractive career option for millennials?
 How can Insurance and Financial services corporations effectively recruit and retain black and brown talent?

-1. In the wake of the diversity, equity and inclusion movement, name 3 key actions needed to affect real change to increase diverse talent recruitment and career opportunities in the insurance, risk management and financial services industry?
+2. In the wake of the diversity, equity and inclusion movement, name 3 key actions needed to affect real change to increase diverse talent recruitment and career opportunities in the insurance, risk management and financial services industry?

-Checklist: 2023 AAIP General Scholarship Award
+Checklist: 2024 AAIP General Scholarship Award

-Please have the following items scanned and emailed to aaipscholarships@gmail.com by March 1, 2023
+Please have the following items scanned and emailed to aaipscholarships@gmail.com by April 24, 2024

 __________________ Official College Transcript